On the Ground: Live performances

 On 14 March 2021, Rosé performed "Gone" and "On the Ground" for the first time live on SBS's Inkigayo.
-On 16 March, Rosé performed the single on The Tonight Show Starring Jimmy Fallon, marking her first solo performance on American television.
+On 16 March Rosé performed the single on The Tonight Show Starring Jimmy Fallon, marking her first solo performance on American television.
 In the performance Rosé is seen in a black-and-white clip that found her singing while running through elaborate choreography with an array of back-up dancers.
-On 18 March 2021, she performed "On the Ground" on Mnet's M Countdown.
+On 18 March, she performed "On the Ground" on Mnet's M Countdown.
 The singer performed the song on Show!
 Music Core on 20 March.
-The song was performed again on Inkigayo on 21 March.
+The song was performed again on Inkigayo on March 21.
 On 27 March, Rosé performed the song on Show!
 Music Core.
 On 28 March, the singer performed "On the Ground" on Inkigayo.
 On 30 March, Rosé performed "On the Ground" on Japanese channel Nippon TV's morning show Sukkiri.
+Rosé performed "On the Ground" as part of her solo stage during Blackpink's Born Pink World Tour starting in October 2022.
+In April 2023, she performed the song during Blackpink's set as the headlining act of the Coachella Valley Music and Arts Festival.
+On 2 July 2023, she also performed the song during Blackpink's set as the headlining act of BST Hyde Park in London.